gitmag-group-admin/php-pdo/README.md

 ```
 If you have everything set up correctly, you will see the following message:
 ```
-Connected to the bookdb database successfully!
+Connected to the blog database successfully!
 ```

 ### Error handling strategies